70g protein

 the coach perspective

-Pay attention to the home made ice cream magic that is taking place with this high-protein recipe.
+Pay attention to the homemade ice cream magic that is taking place with this version of our homemade high-protein icecream recipe.
 You have to mix and stir until you have a smooth fudge, and yes you have to exercise some patience while you let it all freeze long enough to turn into a tasty ice cream like consistency.

 But that patience is well worth it, I promise.

-You could replace the small amount of peanut butter powder with any unsweetened peanut butter, but the protein to energy ratio is usually worse in store bought peanut butters.
+You could replace the small amount of peanut butter powder with any unsweetened peanut butter, but the protein-to-energy ratio is usually a step or two worse in store-bought peanut butters.

-So if you do not have a good low calory version of peanut butter, use less of it, if needed.
-Peanut butter is a very energy rich food item so be aware of the total amount, no matter how tasty it is.
+So if you do not have a good low-calorie version of peanut butter available to you, simply use less of it, if needed.
+Peanut butter is a very energy-rich food item, so be aware of the total amount, no matter how tasty it is.

-As mentioned above the nutritionally better soy milk was replaced with Almond milk for this version of our home made high-protein ice cream, not because its better, but because our mission with this recipe was to preserve a very high-protein recipe but to cut down on energy and carbs as much as possible.
+Not because it is better, but because our mission with this recipe was to preserve a very high-protein recipe, but to cut down on energy and our healthy, higher-SPC carbs as much as possible for those who want and need that kind of recipe.

-But soy milk has by far the best nutritional content of any plant-based milk, so if you need more nutrients and more energy take a look at our main high-protein ice cream recipe.
+Soy milk has by far the best nutritional content of any plant-based milk, so if you need more nutrients and more energy, take a look at our main high-protein ice cream recipe.
+Or simply swap the almond milk for a good, enriched soy milk instead.

 Doing so will reduce the satiety point of this meal a bit, simply because it will trigger a bit of hedonistic food cravings for some, due to how tasty this food combo is.
-And the vegan whipped cream will not add anything useful as far as nutrients go except more calories.
+The vegan whipped cream will not add anything useful as far as nutrients go, except more calories.

 Satiety Range